-Luke Bell graduated from Ball State with an English major with a Creative Writing concentration in 2016.
+Luke Bell works as a senior copywriter and creative lead at Nobox, an advertising agency.
+He graduated from Ball State with an English major with a Creative Writing concentration in 2016.
 After graduation, he started working as a marketing writer on a rebranding project.
-He currently works as a Senior Copywriter and Creative Lead at an advertising agency.
+You can connect with him on LinkedIn.

 Please introduce yourself with some tidbits that will help us get to know you.

 My studies at Ball State led me to a career in creative advertising with an ever-changing mix of personal projects—from writing and producing music to publishing poetry and more.
 Working remotely, I’m able to lead a nomadic lifestyle, spending my time between Ecuador, Austin TX, and Mexico City this year.
 Outside of work, I love literature, fashion, food, wine, and talking about myself (thanks for the opportunity).

 Tell us about your current job.
 We’d love to hear about the day-to-day work and your broader projects.